cmu-db/noisepage/docs/README.md

 ### Other Targets to Know

 In addition to the CMake targets above, some additional commands that are run during the continuous integration process include:
-- `cd apidoc && doxygen Doxyfile.in 2> warnings.txt`: This runs Doxygen to write the API documentation for NoisePage and directs all warnings to the local file `warnings.txt`.
+- `cd apidoc && doxygen -u Doxyfile.in && doxygen Doxyfile.in 2> warnings.txt`: This runs Doxygen to write the API documentation for NoisePage and directs all warnings to the local file `warnings.txt`.
 Continuous integration rejects PRs for which Doxygen produces any warnings, so it is useful to run this command locally first to verify that you have added / updated all of the necessary documentation.

 ## Development